GitKurmax/dungeons-and-dragons/README.md

 Test task by Alexander Kurmoiarov

+To start project you need .env.development file with api url variable

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).